christopher-fu/gale_server/README.md

 #### GET `/friendreq`
 Retrieves all of the user's friend requests.

 This request never fails.
-The `payload` will be an array with objects with the following schema:
+The `payload` will be an array of objects with the following schema:
   - `user`: Username of the request sender
   - `friend`: Username of the request recipient
   - `inserted_at`: ISO-8601 timestamp of when the request was made

+#### GET `/friend`
+Retrieves all of the user's friends.

+This request never fails.
+The `payload` will be an array of objects with the following schema:
+  - `username`
+  - `name`
+  - `inserted_at`: ISO-8601 timestamp of when the friend was added (the friend request was accepted)